rediacc/docs/blog/2025-07-28-infrastructure-for-agentic-ai.md

 ### The Immutable Truth

-Here's our core principle: Nothing is ever truly deleted.
+Here's our core principle: With proper configuration, data isn't truly deleted.
 Even when AI thinks it destroyed something, it only affected a copy.
-The original is always safe, always recoverable.
+The original remains safe and recoverable.

 This isn't just about preventing disasters.
 It's about enabling innovation.
 When failure has no consequences, experimentation becomes safe.
 AI agents can try bold solutions without risk.